 The free Museum of Northwest Art regularly carries exhibits of remarkably high-quality contemporary art that reflects the cultural diversity across the Northwest, including British Columbia and Alaska.

 Maintained by the Civic Garden Club, the Butterfly Gardens is a tranquil spot and you can enjoy the view of town and part of the channel.
 You may not be able to enter, however, if it is rented for an event.

 –Written by Leslie Forsberg.
-Updated by Sarah Ann Lloyd in March 2021.
+Last updated in March 2022.